 Fabrics (also known as textiles) are flexible materials, usually produced by weaving fibers together.
 The fibers can be natural, such as wool or cotton, or man-made, such as nylon or polyester.
-Almost all woven fabrics can be processed by laser cutting.
-Some fabrics, such as felt and wool, can also be processed by laser engraving and laser marking.
+Almost all woven fabrics can be processed by laser cutting, especially with the precision of a high-quality laser lens.

 Cotton is a natural fabric, which means it is entirely derived from plant materials.
 Laser cutting machines process cotton by burning through the material.
 If the laser is too strong, the cutting edge of the cotton garment will turn brown or light yellow, just like the edge of a piece of paper is scorched.